phoenixframework/phoenix/docs/introduction/overview.md

 * Repo - A repository represents a connection to an individual database.
 Every database operation is done via the repository.

-* Model - Models are our data definitions.
+* Schema - Schemas are our data definitions.
 They define table names and fields as well as each field's type.
-Models also define associations - the relationships between models.
+Schemas also define associations - the relationships between our resources.

-* Query - Queries tie both models and repositories together, allowing us to elegantly retrieve data from the repository and cast it into the models themselves.
+* Query - Queries tie both schemas and repositories together, allowing us to elegantly retrieve data from the repository and cast it into the schemas themselves.

-* Changeset - Changesets declare transformations we need to perform on our model data before our application can use it.
+* Changeset - Changesets declare transformations we need to perform on our data before our application can use it.
 These include type casting, validations, and more.

 A new Phoenix application will use Ecto with PostgreSQL storage by default.